sparkflows/sparkflows-docs/docs/operations/h2-database/migrating-h2-db-from-oneversion-to-another.rst

     * For Windows Machine

-      Step 1 - Double click and open the h2-1.4.199.jar downloaded from the above URL which will open the login page for **firedb** , then add in the username and password and click on **Connect** button to connect to the H2 DB
+      Step 1 - Double click and open the h2-1.4.199.jar downloaded from the above URL which will open the login page for **firedb**, then add in the username and password and click on **Connect** button to connect to the H2 DB.

       .. figure:: ../..//_assets/DB_Migration/windows-h2-console-login.png
            :alt: Windows H2 Console Login